Deseteral/blargf/README.md

 - Time and date widget
 - List of tasks due today from Todoist
 - Upcoming events from iCal files (for example from Google Calendar)
+- List of links in `pudeuko` format
+- Countdowns to user specified dates

 ## License
 This project is licensed under the [MIT license](LICENSE).